-- There are recycle bins throughout the Lodge interior and exterior, including all housekeeping stations.
+- There are recycling bins throughout the Lodge interior and exterior, including all housekeeping stations.

-- We bale cardboard on site then transport it to the County Transfer site.
+- We bale cardboard on site and then transport it to the County Transfer site.

-- Tin and aluminum are both sorted on site then transported to the County Transfer site.
+- Tin and aluminum are both sorted on site and then transported to the County Transfer site.

-- Glass is crushed on site then transported to the County Transfer Site.
+- Glass is crushed on site and then transported to the County Transfer Site.

-- The Gorge Room structure and flooring was built with recycled timber.
+- The Gorge Room structure and flooring were built with recycled timber.

 - Many of the vertical supports throughout the lodge were repurposed from the Bumble Bee Tuna factory in Astoria Oregon.